Noise Perturbation for Saliency Prediction with Psychophysical Synthetic Images: Methods

 \subsection{Pre-trained CNNs and psychophysical models on psychophysical images}

-As we mentioned before, here we investigated pre-trained neural networks, such as AlexNet, GoogLeNet, Inceptionv3, Densenet201, and DeepGazeII, to visualize saliency maps with psychophysical synthetic images.
-Meanwhile, we also used some classical Fourier and spectral saliency prediction models, which were inspired by human low-level vision functions such as HFT, ICL, and DCTS.
-In pre-trained neural networks, saliency maps are estimated with gradient-weighted class activation mapping (Grad-CAM), which is a simple technique for understanding which parts of an image are most important for a deep network's recognition \cite{SelvarajuCDVPB17}.
+Indeed, as previously mentioned, our investigation involved the utilization of pre-trained neural networks, including AlexNet, GoogLeNet, Inceptionv3, Densenet201, and DeepGazeII, for the purpose of visualizing saliency maps when using psychophysical synthetic images.

+In parallel, we incorporated classical Fourier and spectral saliency prediction models, specifically the HTF, ICL, and DCTS models, which draw inspiration from low-level human vision functions.
+In the case of pre-trained neural networks, saliency maps were computed using the gradient-weighted class activation mapping (Grad-CAM) technique.
+Grad-CAM is a straightforward method employed to gain insights into which regions of an image hold the greatest significance for recognition by deep neural networks \cite{SelvarajuCDVPB17}.

 Use Grad-CAM to gain a high-level understanding of what image features a network uses to make a particular classification or perform other tasks.
-The Grad-CAM map for a convolutional layer with $k$ feature maps (channels), $A_{i, j}^{k}$, could be estimated with $S=\operatorname{ReLU}\left(\sum_{k} \frac{1}{N} \sum_{i} \sum_{j} \frac{\partial y^{c}}{\partial A_{i, j}^{k}} A^{k}\right)$, where $y^{c}$ is output, representing the score for class $c$, $i,j$ indexes the pixels, $N$ is the total number of pixels in the feature map.
+The Grad-CAM map for a convolutional layer with $k$ feature maps (channels), $A_{i, j}^{k}$, could be estimated with,

+where $y^{c}$ is output, representing the score for class $c$, $i,j$ indexes the pixels, $N$ is the total number of pixels in the feature map.
 The rectified linear unit (ReLU) activation ensures you get only the features that have a positive contribution to the class of interest.
 The output is therefore a heatmap for the specified class.
-The HFT, ICL, and DCTS were designed based on Fourier-spectral and information-theoretic principles, respectively.
-The fundamental information about models refer to Table.~\ref{fig:model_infos}.
+The HTF, ICL, and DCTS models were designed with their foundations rooted in Fourier-spectral and information-theoretic principles, respectively.
+For comprehensive details about these models, please consult Table~\ref{fig:model_infos}.